-Parks and Public Open Space - The proposed project includes an approximately 7,000 square foot publicly accessible pocket park at the northwestern corner of the site along Hazel Avenue The pocket park would be accessed from Hazel Avenue and would feature an approximately 1,300 square foot play area with structure; a landscaped bioretention area that would be decorated with a meandering bed of river cobblestones; and walkways and terraced landscaped areas leading to a proposed Creek Walk (Attachment VIII, Sheet L3).
+Parks and Public Open Space - The proposed project includes an approximately 7,000 square foot publicly accessible pocket park at the northwestern corner of the site along Hazel Avenue.
+The pocket park would be accessed from Hazel Avenue and would feature an approximately 1,300 square foot play area with structure; a landscaped bio-retention area that would be decorated with a meandering bed of river cobblestones; and walkways and terraced landscaped areas leading to a proposed Creek Walk (Attachment VII, Sheet L3).

 The proposed Creek Walk would result in redevelopment and reuse of the existing approximately 1,200-foot long Alameda County Flood Control District (ACFCD)-owned maintenance path that runs along the western property edge from Hazel Avenue to City Center Drive.
-The maintenance path is currently gated and closed off to the public; however, ACFDC is willing to enter into an agreement with a local jurisdiction to allow public access to the path provided that it is improved and maintained.
+The maintenance path is currently gated and closed off to the public; however, ACFDC is willing to enter into an agreement with a local jurisdiction to allow public access to the path if it is improved and maintained.

 Proposed Creek Walk improvements include replacement of approximately 755 lineal feet, or about two-thirds, of the existing, approximately 12-foot tall, privately-owned retaining wall with a series of three shorter terraced, landscaped retaining walls to provide light and access to the pathway.
-The terraced retaining wall replacement cannot be carried along the remainder of the way to City Center Drive due to the fact that it encroaches approximately 15 feet onto the site and there is not adequate space to provide room for the terraced retaining walls near the existing parking structure where the 24-foot wide driveway width must be maintained for emergency vehicle access.
-Other Creek Walk improvements would include new ground surfacing; pathway railing; decorative, pedestrian scale lights; and murals or landscaping along the western (opposite side) wall of the canal.
+The terraced retaining wall replacement cannot be carried along the remainder of the way to City Center Drive because there is not adequate space to provide room for terracing near the existing parking structure where the 24-foot wide driveway width must be maintained for emergency vehicle access.
+Other Creek Walk improvements would include new ground surfacing; pathway railing; decorative, pedestrian scale lights; and enhancement along the western (opposite side) wall of the canal.

 Access to the Creek Walk would be provided by a series of ADA ramps and landings from the Hazel Avenue pocket park.
-However, the City Center Drive access point to the Creek Walk would not be ADA accessible due to the fact that there is not adequate width to install a separate ramp with elevations and landings consistent with ADA requirements that is separate from the existing maintenance roadway.
+However, the City Center Drive access point to the Creek Walk would not be ADA accessible because there is not adequate width to install a separate ramp with elevations and landings consistent with ADA requirements that is separate from the existing maintenance roadway.
 There is not adequate room due to the presence of the existing parking garage and the required emergency vehicle access behind the garage on the east of the access point and the bridge over the canal west of the access point.

 Construction Phasing - The proposed development would be constructed in two phases over the course of approximately one to two years.
 Phase 1 would include construction of all commercial development and the southern residential tower, and Phase 2 would consist of construction of the northern residential tower.
-Proposed Condition No. 39 would require that pocket park and Creek Walk improvements be completed prior to the issuance of the first residential certificate of occupancy for the first phase to ensure that public improvements are installed with the first phase of development.
+Proposed Condition of Approval No. 39 would require that pocket park and Creek Walk improvements to be completed prior to the issuance of the first residential certificate of occupancy for the first phase to ensure that public improvements are installed with the first phase of development.

 Vesting Tentative Parcel Map - The proposed project includes a Vesting Tentative Parcel Map (Attachment VIII) to subdivide the site into four parcels that would generally follow the proposed structural building walls separating the pad commercial building at the northeastern corner of the site (Parcel 1), the northern residential tower (Parcel 2), the central commercial structure (Parcel 3) and the southern residential tower (Parcel 4).
 The Hazel Avenue pocket-park would be located on Parcel 2.
-The proposed tentative map is consistent with the City's regulations and the Subdivision Map Act as described in the attached Findings (Attachment II).
+The proposed tentative map is consistent with the City's regulations and the Subdivision Map Act as described in the findings in the attached resolution (Attachment II).